richeyward/richeyward.github.io/content/posts/digitron/mhrd/08-decoder_and_cpu/index.md

 d1.out4 -> loadD;
 ```

+---

-### Operands, opcodes and jmpIfZ
+### Operands, Opcodes, and `jmpIfZ`

-The next few input bits are straightforward in that they can just be directly piped to the respective outputs.
+The next few input bits can be directly routed to their respective outputs:

 ```matlab
 instr[13] -> op1,